udaykiran9392/Excel_Finance_Analytics/README.md

 - ETL processes (Extract, Transform, Load) for streamlined data handling
 - Power Query for advanced data transformation and automation
-- DAX (Data Analysis Expressions) for creating custom calculations and measures
+- DAX (Data Analysis Expressions) for creating custom calculations, calculated columns and measures
 - Data modelling and relationship building using Power Pivot
 - Crafting dynamic reports and dashboards with Pivot Tables